arthurtuio/aws-certified-solutions-architect-associate/04-Databases.md

 - Used for scaling, not DR!
 - Must have automatic backups turned on in order to deploy a read reaplica;
 - You can have up to 5 read replica copies of any database;
-- You can have read replicas of read replicas (but watch out for latency);
+- You can have read replicas of read replicas (but watch out for latency) (and depends of the DB - Postgres cant, MySQL can)
 - Each read replica will have its own DNS end point;
 - You can have read replicas that have Multi AZ;
 - You can create read replicas of Multi AZ source databases;